subvisual/subvisual.com/src/posts/2020-02-23-apprenticeship-and-summer-camp-programs/index.md

 ---
+highlight: false
-path: /apprenticeship-and-summer-camp-programs/
+path: apprenticeship-and-summer-camp-programs
 title: Apprenticeship and Summer Camp programs
+categories:
+  - academy
 author: laura-esteves
 date: 2020-02-23
 cover: ./cover.png
 seoImage: ./cover.png
+intro: |
+  In 2020 we want to keep crafting our training opportunities.
 tags:
   - general
-intro: >
-  In 2020 we want to keep crafting our training opportunities.
 ---

 At Subvisual, we never assume we know everything.
 We know there's something new